jingmeiqiu/Jingmeiqiu.github.io/_pages/research.md

 - Asymptotic preserving numerical methods for multi-scale PDEs.
 - High order methods for temporal multi-scale problems: implicit-explicit Runge-Kutta method and integral deferred correction method for singular perturbation problems.

+We would like to acknowledge the continuous funding support from National Science Foundation and Air Force Office of Scientific Research since 2008.